 In line with the school’s Code of Conduct Policy no information should be posted on social networking sites which is confidential to the school, its pupils, its staff, parents or carers.
 Any information posted, including images, which can be deemed to be derogatory, defamatory, discriminatory or offensive in any way will be dealt with immediately using the appropriate channels.
 This also includes information posted by pupils relating to other pupils, staff, parents or carers or anyone else in connection to the school.

-All staff are responsible for promoting pupil’s health and safety, however if there are any concerns regarding a child the Designated Lead for Safeguarding should be informed as soon as practicable, this is Mr Royle, Headteacher.
+All staff are responsible for promoting pupil’s health and safety, however if there are any concerns regarding a child, one of the Designated Safeguarding Leads should be informed as soon as practicable.

 We follow strict procedures to ensure that everyone who works with our children has an up-to-date DBS check, for new members of staff all pre-employment checks are carried out before commencement of working with our children, keeping our children as safe as possible.
 This is a continual process and ongoing checks and ‘whistle-blowing’ are in line with current school policy.

 All contractors who are employed by the school to carry out work on our site when children are present are required to have satisfactory DBS clearance.

 - All staff have regular Child Protection and Safeguarding training that now includes information relating to Anti-Bullying, Child Sexual Exploitation and preventing extremism.